JasdeepSidhu13/Video-Recognition-app/README.md

-### Thank to Sara Robinson, Google Developer advocate for the original source of the code.
+### Thanks to Sara Robinson, Google Developer advocate for the original code.